Published On: September 4, 2017

 What Does Event Insurance Cover?

-One of our commercial insurance agents will be happy to review what each type of event coverage to help you select the right plans for your festival and concert events.
+One of our commercial insurance agents will be happy to review each type of event coverage to help you select the right plans for your festival and concert events.

 What Protection Does Liquor Liability Insurance Offer?

-This type of liquor liability insurance coverage provides protections against lawsuits in cases where:
+Liquor liability insurance coverage provides protections against lawsuits in cases where:

 • Your employees serve or sell alcohol to minors.